awslabs/aws-service-catalog-products/service-catalog-tools-dashboard/static-web-app/v1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

-## Development server
+## Local development server

-- Install Angular CLI - `npm install -g @angular/cli`
 - Navigate to the root folder.
-Here the root folder is _web-dashboard_
+Here the root folder is _v1_
 - Run `npm install` for installing all the dependencies from `package.json`
-- Run `ng serve` for a dev server.
+- Run `npm run-script start` for a dev server.
 Navigate to `http://localhost:4200/`
 - The app will automatically reload if you change any of the source files.
 - Any environment specific variables are defined in `environment.ts` and `environment.prod.ts`